Career Quiz and Most Suitable Personality.

-People who are suitable for to be A Forest Conservationist like work activities that include practical, hands-on problems and solutions.
+People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Keep records of the amount and condition of logs taken to mills.
+- Keep records of the amount and condition of logs taken to mills.

-Manage forest protection activities, including fire control, fire crew training, and coordination of fire detection and public education programs.
+- Manage forest protection activities, including fire control, fire crew training, and coordination of fire detection and public education programs.

-They apply theory and principles of environmental engineering to modify, test, and operate equipment and devices used in the prevention, control, and remediation of environmental problems, including waste treatment and site remediation, under the direction of engineering staff or scientist.
+apply theory and principles of environmental engineering to modify, test, and operate equipment and devices used in the prevention, control, and remediation of environmental problems, including waste treatment and site remediation, under the direction of engineering staff or scientist.
 May assist in the development of environmental remediation devices.

 study the composition, structure, and other physical aspects of the Earth.
 May use geological, physics, and mathematics knowledge in exploration for oil, gas, minerals, or underground water; or in waste disposal, land reclamation, or other environmental problems.
 May study the Earth's internal composition, atmospheres, oceans, and its magnetic, electrical, and gravitational forces.
 Includes mineralogists, crystallographers, paleontologists, stratigraphers, geodesists, and seismologists.